GriffinMichalak/C4C-Application/README.md

+# Code4Community Partners Dashboard

-● A high-level overview of the application
+- A high-level overview of the application
-● An explanation of any design decisions that you made ● A short reflection of your work - some questions you may want to (but are not required to) answer are:
+- An explanation of any design decisions that you made
+- A short reflection of your work - some questions you may want to (but are not required to) answer are:
-○ Did you learn anything from this project?
+- Did you learn anything from this project?
 If so, how might you have done this differently knowing what you know now?
-○ What would you have done differently if you had more time?
+- What would you have done differently if you had more time?
-○ Did you run into issues during this project?
+- Did you run into issues during this project?
 If so, how did solve or work around them?
-○ If you implemented any bonus features, what made you choose them?
+- If you implemented any bonus features, what made you choose them?

 ## Prerequisites